lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <h2>Assumptions/Theoretical foundations</h2>

-Bifurcate tree approximation
-Mutations are simulated assuming an infinite-sites model.

 Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among subpopulations. allow for user specified demographic events such as population bottlenecks